carlallanvela/compare-yourself/README.md

 # compare-yourself
-A web application created using AWS Services like API Gateway, Lambda, Dynamo DB for back end.
+A web application created using AWS Services like API Gateway, Lambda, DynamoDB for back end.

 # DEV:
 Used API Gateway to configure resources that connects to backend logic created using AWS Lambda.